 Think about what you want.
 Romantic, Colorful, Sleek, Contemporary, or Fun?
 Describe it to me, use lots of descriptive sentences and adjectives.
 The same goes for celebration or sculpted cakes.
 I have a good imagination.
 Inspiration images can include overall event inspiration, color palettes, floral inspirations, venue images etc. Cake images may also be included to determine base direction, however, The Mischief Maker does not copy cakes by anyone else in the industry.
 Each is custom designed for the client and designs are not repeated twice.
 I also like to hear about your personality.
 Some things to include could be: what kind of person you are, your interests, and what you like generally, aesthetically and otherwise.

 These images can be emailed to me at firstname.lastname@example.org or shared via secret Pinterest boards.
 This will start the brainstorming back and forth.
 I will then send you imagery and ideas that come to mind.
-While images are the quickest way to someone’s heart, I have designed an entire dessert environment/cake based on no initial imagery.
+While images are the quickest way to someone’s heart, I have designed a cake based on no initial imagery.
 Instead, we began with an eloquently written full-page description of the feeling the bride wanted to evoke in the event.
 We started from there, working and selecting colors/elements that met the imagined vibe she was going for, to each his own.

-If you’re planning a large wedding, one to two years would be preferred.
-Six months to a year of planning is acceptable, but six months isn’t a large amount of time to flesh out a large cake or tablescape concept and the date could be filled.
-When you factor in late night dessert offerings, dessert stations, or other large scale concepts, a year, at least, is greatly appreciated.
+If you’re planning a large wedding, one to two years would be preferred , but always message to check with me.
+Six months to a year of planning is acceptable, but six months isn’t a large amount of time to flesh out a large cake or cake and dessert table concept and the date could be filled.
+When you factor in special requests like late night dessert offerings, dessert stations, or other large scale concepts, a year, at least, is greatly appreciated.
 Some clients/parents often book extremely far in advance 8 months to two years, to ensure the date will be saved for their event.

 Again, six months to a year is preferred for all orders, weddings, and celebration cakes alike, as the calendar fills up and there are only a select amount of orders taken.
 Sooner is better.
-However, there is always the possibility of an opening, feel free to message me about booking your cake and/or dessert environment!
+However, there is always the possibility of an opening, feel free to message me about booking your cake!

 If you’re a procrastinator (we’re all guilty), at the very least, one month’s notice is recommended for impromptu celebration cakes, elopements, or other special circumstances.
 Although your date could be filled, we try to accommodate last minute orders when we can.
 I would love to hear from you.
 If I do not feel there is ample time to create the cake we are discussing, I will not accept the order.
 We want the cakes to be as good as they can be!